kuro-vale/kuroflix/README.md

 I do not own any of the media this script show.

-I do not want to injury the sites scraped.
 This script was made for educational purposes only.

 What users do with this is not my responsibility.